 The HLS scheme is working to protect the New Forest’s habitats and grazing from the damaging impacts of unauthorised driving and parking along road verges.

 Why are we doing it?

-The works will restore areas of erosion caused by vehicle damage, essential under the Forestry Commission’s legal duty to protect the New Forest.
-Vehicle damage can cause serious damage to grass verges and have a harmful impact on their landscape, ecological and grazing value.
+The works are essential to protect important habitats of the New Forest and will restore areas of erosion caused by vehicle damage.
+Vehicles can cause serious damage to grass verges, harming the landscape and its ecological and grazing value.